-However, the term ‘social phenomena’ is in it nebulous and might be interpreted in a variety of ways keeping in view the specific context of the societies at different stages of social evolution in the occidental and the oriental worlds.
+However, the term ‘social phenomena’ is in its developing stage and might be interpreted in a variety of ways keeping in view the specific context of the societies at different stages of social evolution in the occidental and the oriental worlds.
 The term ‘social phenomena’ encompasses the whole framework of human interaction with environment, leading to the articulation of social space by diverse human groups in different ways.

-The end-product of human activity may be perceived in the spatial patterns manifest in the personality of regions; each pattern acquiring its form under the overarching influence of social structure.
-Besides the patterns, the way the social phenomena express themselves in space may become a cause of concern as well.
-This has attracted scholarly attention, particularly since 1945 when all-embracing changes in the political and economic order of the world started casting their shadows on the global society.
+The end-product of human activity may be perceived in the spatial patterns manifest in the personality of regions; each pattern acquiring its form under the overwhelming influence of social structure.
+Besides the patterns, the way the social phenomena are expressed in space may become a cause of concern as well.
+This has attracted scholarly attention, particularly since 1945 when all-embracing changes in the political and economic order of the world started influencing the global society.

 As compared to the other branches of geography social geography has a certain amount of recency.
-Eyles saw the antecedents of contemporary social geography in the development of the philosophy of possibilism in the late nineteenth century.
-The view of social phenomena is all-embracing and holistic, based on the totality of human interaction with environment.
+Eyles saw the antecedents of contemporary social Geography in the development of the philosophy of possibilism in the late nineteenth century.

 Up to 1945, social geography was mainly concerned with the identification of different regions, themselves reflecting geographic patterns of association of social phenomena.
 In fact, during the twenties and the thirties of the twentieth century, social geography started its agenda of research with the study of population as organized in settlements, particularly urban settlements.